 A common solution to this problem is jumping the car, but sometimes this won’t always work.
 If the battery is too low to jump or you don’t have another car around to use, then you need a different option.

-In this article we will cover one of those different options, and that is a battery tender.
-After reading this you will know what is a battery tender (or maintainer), the advantages to one, and how to use it.
+In this article we will cover one of those different options, and that is a battery maintainer.
+After reading this you will know what is a battery maintainer, the advantages to one, and how to use it.

-A battery tender (or maintainer) is designed to fully charge and maintain most batteries in ways that avoid the potential damaging effects that can be caused by a trickle charger.
+A battery maintainer is designed to fully charge and maintain most batteries in ways that avoid the potential damaging effects that can be caused by a trickle charger.

-You connect the battery tender to the battery and then plug it in.
-The tender converts the charge from the wall and sends it into the battery.
+You connect the battery maintainer to the battery and then plug it in.
+The maintainer converts the charge from the wall and sends it into the battery.
 It really is that simple.